Lasub-UFSC/VBS/readme.md

 This code acts as an advanced, **stateful** bridge.
 It translates intuitive commands (e.g., `move 3200 30`) into the binary packets required by the driver, handling all parsing, validation, and checksum calculation.

 More importantly, it adds critical features *on top* of the driver's firmware, such as a **software-based absolute homing system** (`set_home`/`go_home`).
-This feature uses the driver's `read_pulses` (0x33) command to track the non-circular, 32-bit pulse counter, allowing it to return to a "zero" position across many rotations—a feature not available in the driver's default commands.
+This feature uses the driver's `read_pulses` (0x33) command to track the non-circular, 32-bit pulse counter, allowing it to return to a "zero" position across many rotations— a feature not available in the driver's default commands.

 This code is based on the **MKS SERVO42C V1.1.2 User Manual**.